smitkunpara/searXNG-mcp/README.md

   - `wait_time` (int, optional, default 3): Seconds to wait for dynamic content (browser only, 0-30)

 **Returns:**
-- Dictionary mapping each URL to its scraped content containing:
+- TOON-encoded string containing scraped content for each URL with:
   - `status`: "success" or "error"
   - `method`: The scraping method used
   - `title`: Page title